boyboi86/AFML/README.md

 This book can teach you necessary quant skills, the exercises provided in the book is a great way to ensure you will have a solid understanding of implementating quantitative strategy.
 From "A" to "Z".

-The book itself teaches very rational methods to quantitative finance, most of the concepts (especially triple barriers) can be cross-reference to other strategies types (not just mean-reversion) such as volatilities, trends.
+The book itself teaches very rational methods to quantitative finance, most of the concepts (especially triple barriers/ bet sizing) can be cross-reference to other strategies types (not just mean-reversion) such as volatilities, trends.

 If you decide to write the code from scratch (Highly recommend!) and use my notebook answers as a reference, you will need the below: